 Immunotherapy side effects

-The side effects of immunotherapy depend on the agents used, and they differ from person to person.
+Side effects differ from person to person.

-- Muscle aches
+- Muscle aches.

-Your health care team may check your blood for signs of anemia and other problems.
+- Test your blood for signs of anemia and other problems.

-Contact Us About Immunotherapy for Blood Cancer
+Contact Us About Blood Cancer Treatment

-To reach the Mario Lemieux Center for Blood Cancers at UPMC Hillman Cancer Center, call 412-864-6600.
+To make an appointment at the Mario Lemieux Center for Blood Cancers at UPMC Hillman Cancer Center, call 412-864-6600